-The arrival of Coronavirus on UK shores earlier this year has resulted in the economy falling sharply, and the property sector has been impacted in many different ways too.
+The arrival of Coronavirus on UK shores in early 2020 resulted in the economy falling sharply, and the property sector has been impacted in many different ways too.
 In London, the number of prime residential homes sold has declined, unsurprisingly.
-Yet London’s luxury property market is showing signs of life, with sales data from LonRes revealing homes over £5 million were up significantly in July and August compared to the same period last year.
+Yet London’s luxury property market is showing signs of life, with sales data from LonRes revealing homes over £5 million were up significantly in July and August 2020 compared to the same period the previous year.

 The London-based agency explains in its Prime London market update that the pace at which the housing market has recovered across the UK has taken many by surprise, even as fewer overseas buyers and corporate relocations, both of which provide a key source of demand for prime London homes, continues to wane.